 Based on Wilmington/Carson/West Long Beach community priorities, SCAQMD conducted 51 inspections at oil well facilities identified by monitoring as having elevated emissions, which resulted in 21 Notices of Violation.
-In El Centro-Heber-Calexico, ICAPCD hosted various cross-agency trainings of Air District rules to improve violation response time and to hold an annual training for the community and specific industry to improve compliance.
+In El Centro-Heber-Calexico, ICAPCD hosted various cross-agency trainings of Air District rules to improve violation response time and to hold annual training for the community and specific industries to improve compliance.

-In West Oakland, the City has adopted new truck parking regulations supported by STEP grants to fund community training, equipment, and enforcement activities.
-As of October 2022, Bay Area Air Quality Management District (BAAQMD) had performed 184 inspections in the West Oakland Community and participated in joint vehicle and stationary source inspections with CARB enforcement staff.
+In West Oakland, the City has adopted new truck parking regulations supported by Sustainable Transportation Equity Project grants to fund community training, equipment, and enforcement activities.
+As of October 2022, BAAQMD had performed 184 inspections in the West Oakland Community and participated in the joint vehicle and stationary source inspections with CARB enforcement staff.